ubco-cmps/data301_course/project/milestone02.md

 [Here is a nice guide](https://guides.github.com/features/mastering-markdown/) from GitHub about using Markdown in git repositories.

+Here is a [nice WYSIWYG application](https://typora.io/) to create markdown documents.
+It is free while it is in beta, and you can see both the resulting product and the source document.
+So it is nice when you are starting to create such files.

 ## Task 2: Introduction to Git merges, branches, and more (0%)

 After many years of searching, I have found the [**PERFECT** tutorial](http://learngitbranching.js.org) to help you get more familiar with git commands, particularly branching, and merging - things you will start encountering when you start collaboratively working on the projects.
-Rather than make this a milestone task though, I will be including it as Lab 5.
+Rather than make this a milestone task though, I will be including it as Lab 4.
 It's included here so you know that you should do this part of the lab before proceeding to Task 3 onwards.
 You are responsible for completing the following modules (at minimium):